 Vocabulary – understanding the meaning of words, their definitions, and their context

-Reading comprehension – understand the meaning of text, both in storybooks and information books
+Reading comprehension – understand the meaning of text both in storybooks and information books

 Fluency – the ability to read aloud with speed, understanding and accuracy

 Middle vowel sounds can be tricky for some children, which is why this activity can be so helpful.
 Prepare letter magnets on the fridge and pull the vowels to one side (a, e, i, o, u).
-Say a CVC word (consonant-vowel-consonant), for example 'cat', and ask your child to spell it using the magnets.
+Say a CVC word (consonant-vowel-consonant), for example, 'cat', and ask your child to spell it using the magnets.
 To help them, say each vowel sound aloud (/ayh/, /eh/, /ih/, /awe/, /uh/) while pointing at its letter, and ask your child which one makes a sound similar to the middle sound.

-Learning to read should be an enjoyable process in order to keep kids motivated to improve.
+Learning to read should be an enjoyable process to keep kids motivated to improve.
 Sometimes a child might be full of excitement and eagerness to learn at the beginning, but once they hit a wall can feel overwhelmed and give up easily.
 As a parent, it can feel impossible to pick up again and know where to fill in any gaps that may be causing frustration.

-ABC Reading Eggs uses self‑paced lessons that match each individual child's ability.
+Reading Eggs uses self‑paced lessons that match each individual child's ability.
 Children are regularly rewarded for completing activities and reaching new levels, which keeps them motivated to stay on track.
 Parents can also view instant progress reports to see how a child's skills are improving.

-A lot of people don't realise just how many skills can be picked up through the simple act of reading to a child.
+A lot of people don't realize just how many skills can be picked up through the simple act of reading to a child.
 Not only are you showing them how to sound out words, you're also building key comprehension skills, growing their vocabulary, and letting them hear what a fluent reader sounds like.
 Most of all, regular reading helps your child to develop a love of reading, which is the best way to set them up for reading success.

-Sight words are ones that cannot be easily sounded out and need to be recognised on sight.
+Sight words are ones that cannot be easily sounded out and need to be recognized on sight.
 High‑frequency sight words are ones that occur very often in reading and writing (e.g. you, I, we, am, had, and, to, the, have, they, where, was, does).

 The strategy for learning sight words is, "See the word, say the word".
 Learning to identify and read sight words is essential for young children to become fluent readers.
-Most children will be able to learn a few sight words at the age of four (e.g. is, it, my, me, no, see, and we) and around 20 sight words by the end of their first year of school.
-You can teach sight words by playing with flashcards and using reading programs like ABC Reading Eggs.
+Most children will be able to learn a few sight words at the age of four (e.g., is, it, my, me, no, see, and we) and around 20 sight words by the end of their first year of school.
+You can teach sight words by playing with flashcards and using reading programs like Reading Eggs.

 Every child learns at his or her own pace, so always remember the single most important thing you can do is to make it enjoyable.
-By reading regularly, mixing things up with the activities you choose, and letting your child pick out their own books occasionally, you'll instil an early love of reading and give them the best chance at reading success in no time.
+By reading regularly, mixing things up with the activities you choose, and letting your child pick out their own books occasionally, you'll instill an early love of reading and give them the best chance at reading success in no time.